rudkoLA/spttas-transpiler/docs.md

 - `exec <script path>`

 The path is relative to the cfg directory inside of the game directory (hl2/portal/ep2/etc).
-The path is written without the extension(appended automatically).
+The path is written without the extension.
 All `.p2tas` scripts will have a duplicate with the `.cfg` file extension.

 ## Headers